Caoimhinv/-pands-problem-sheet/README.md

 >*"Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
 You should create a function called <tt>sqrt</tt> that does this.
 I am asking you to create your own sqrt function and not to use the built in functions x ** .5 or math.sqrt(x).
 This is to demonstrate that you can research and code a process (If you really needed the square root you would use one of the above methods).
 I suggest that you look at the newton method at estimating square roots."*

 ### Process
 There were two separate challenges in this task - coming up with a theoretical solution to the brief, and then putting that into code.
-Newton's Method relies on the user guessing a number close to where they thought the square root lay, and then a few reiterations of the formula would narrow it down.
+Newton's Method relies on the user guessing a number close to where they thought the square root lay, and then a few reiterations of the formula would narrow it down close enough to the actual answer.
 There was no mention of a second user input request in the brief, so I had to come with a workaround.
-I decided to use the **random.uniform()** module to choose a random floating point number between 1 and the user's inputted number, and then just to use enough iterations to narrow it down.
+I decided to use a random number, lower in value than the user unput, and just use enough iterations to narrow it down as close as I can.
 For the example given of 14.5, a few iterations would suffice, but for more extreme numbers a lot of iterations would be needed.
 I had a few attempts at this!
-Each time though I began by importing the **random** module which will let me initialise a random number to calculate against.
+I began by importing the **random** module which will let me initialise a random number to calculate against.
 A function which I named **sqrt()**, is then defined.
-The first element is the creation of a random number between 1 and the user's number is generated by the **random.uniform()** function.
-This is stored a variable **A**.
+The first element is the creation of the random number between 1 and the user's inputted number.
+This is generated by the **random.uniform()** function.
+This is stored in a variable **A**.
 My first effort involved running the user's inputted number and the random number **A** through the formula 100 times and **appending** all the results to a **list**.
 I'd then call the last element in the list as the result.
-On further investigation I realised I didn't need to store all of the results so I used the **i in range()** method to set up 100 iterations of the formula and returned the last of these as the result.
+On further investigation I realised I didn't need to store all of the results so I used the **x in range()** method to set up 100 iterations of the formula and return the last of these as the result.
 As pointed out by Andrew in his feedback, both these methods used up a lot of (unneccesary) memory.
 He also mentioned going to a precision.
 The latest version involves a **while** loop.
-This tests the difference between each iteration - the more the formula runs, the smaller the difference between each result - and if the difference falls below 0.001 we exit the function and return the result at that iteration.
-This certainly brings it to a precision but also only performs the required amount of calculation (and avoids any unnecessary use of memory).
+This tests the difference in value between each iteration - the more the formula runs, the smaller the difference between each result - and if the difference falls below 0.001 we exit the function and return the result at that iteration.
+This certainly brings it to a precision but also only performs an absolutely necessary amount of calculation, and avoids excess use of memory.
 I was alerted to this method by a classmate and some quick research found the reference below on stackoverflow.com.

 For the main program the user is asked to input a positive number which is converted to the type **float**. **If** it is negative, an error message is returned, otherwise the program carries on.
 The **user_number** is passed through the function **sqrt()**, and the result is then rounded to 1 decimal place as implied in the brief.
 The **rounded_result** is then printed out.